 PESC 605.
 Advanced Topics in Pharmaceutical Engineering I. 3 Hours.

-Semester course; 3 lecture hours (delivered face-to-face or hybrid).
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
-Enrollment is restricted to students in the Ph.D. in Pharmaceutical Engineering program or with permission of the instructor.
-This is an advanced course in pharmaceutical engineering covering relevant multidisciplinary topics that straddle the boundaries between pharmaceutics and engineering.
-Topics include process analytical technology (PAT, situ analytical tools) with a focus on analytical techniques, including particle size analysis, and IR and other in situ spectroscopic techniques; particle solid state characterization, with a focus on methods for characterization/quantification of polymorphs, crystallinity/amorphous ratio, size and size distribution, flowability; modeling, with a focus on modeling of pharmacokinetics, aerosol properties and omics; separations, with a focus on hardware and regulatory, including LC-MS, quality control; and advanced formulations, with a focus on nanomedicine, physiological barriers and sustained release.
+Enrollment is restricted to graduate students in the pharmaceutical engineering program or by permission of the instructor.
+An advanced course in pharmaceutical engineering covering relevant multidisciplinary topics that straddle the boundaries between pharmaceutics and engineering.
+Topics include process analytical technology with a focus on analytical techniques, including particle size analysis and IR and other in situ spectroscopic techniques; particle solid state characterization, with a focus on methods for characterization/quantification of polymorphs, crystallinity/amorphous ratio, size and size distribution, flowability; modeling, with a focus on modeling of pharmacokinetics, aerosol properties and omics; separations, with a focus on hardware and regulatory, including LC-MS, quality control; and advanced formulations, with a focus on nanomedicine, physiological barriers and sustained release.

 PESC 607.
 Advanced Topics in Pharmaceutical Engineering II.
 3 Hours.

-Semester course; 3 lecture hours (delivered face-to-face or hybrid).
+Semester course; 3 lecture hours (delivered online of face-to-face).
 3 credits.
-Enrollment is restricted to students in the Ph.D. in Pharmaceutical Engineering program or with permission of the instructor.
-This is an advanced course in pharmaceutical engineering covering relevant multidisciplinary topics that straddle the boundaries between pharmaceutics and engineering.
-Topics include process analytical technology (PAT, situ analytical tools) with a focus on data processing, including data analysis, data visualization and big data; particle formation and size control, with a focus on fundamentals of crystallization, size control operations and control of particle morphology; modeling, with a focus on fundamentals of chemical kinetics, crystallization and formulation processing; separations, with a focus on theory, including analytical, membrane separation and large-scale biosynthesis; advanced formulations, with a focus on engineering materials for the pharmaceutical industry, processing dosage forms for sustained release and transport properties across physiological barriers.
+Enrollment is restricted to graduate students in the pharmaceutical engineering program, graduate students in other engineering or science programs or by permission of the instructor.
+An advanced course in pharmaceutical engineering covering relevant multidisciplinary topics that straddle the boundaries between pharmaceutics and engineering.
+Topics include crystallization, process analytical technology, particle formation and size control, with a focus on fundamentals of crystallization, size control operations and control of particle morphology; modeling, with a focus on fundamentals of crystallization kinetics, isolation and drying techniques, and formulation processing.

 PESC 609.
 Pharmaceutical Engineering Laboratory I. 1 Hour.